Despite an abundance of stunning panoramas, the Aeronauts, strangely, seldom feels euphoric.

 The Aeronauts stars two of my favourite British stars for the moment, as well as promises spectacular visuals.
 But truth be told, I wasn’t particularly excited about it.
 Actually, I only watched it last night because there was nothing else with the right timing.

 With regards to such reconditioning i.e. rewriting, The Aeronauts does a reasonable balancing act.
 There’s the usual controversy over the omission of certain relevant historical characters.
-The composite character of Amelia Wren was also a little too composite for my liking – as in she felt like a completely different person at different parts of the movie.
+The composite character of Amelia Wren was also a little too composite for my liking –she felt like utterly different persons at different parts of the movie.
 But overall, the audacity and determination of Glaisher’s historical expedition(s) come across.
 Needless to say, every other segment is also framed by glorious cloudscapes.
-Just because such visuals are no longer inaccessible to most of us doesn’t mean they are no longer able to thrill.
+Just because such visuals are no longer inaccessible to most of us doesn’t mean they no longer thrill.

 Coming back to the character of Amelia Wren, the feminine strength she represents is obvious but never emphasised; neither did she change anything by the movie’s end.
 (Had she done so, though, it would create a huge historical inaccuracy – thus what I wrote above) In summary, I think The Aeronauts succeeds in being cinematically entertaining but never does resolve the fundamental challenges of movie biopics.
 Needless to say, like many other such movies, it is also not something you should watch for a school report.